aaronsekisambu/Questioner/README.md

 Arthur Thungu
 Mercy Muchai
 ```
 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/aaronsekisambu/Questioner).
+We use [url-versioning](https://www.baeldung.com/rest-versioning) where you append a version number in the URL, see the [tags on this repository](https://github.com/aaronsekisambu/Questioner).

 ## Authors